 Note that an outer package may not have the same item number as a consumer package.

 Choose the barcode depending on how it will be used

-- EAN‑13 and ITF‑14 can be used to mark outer packages when the barcode does not need to carry any information other than the GTIN.
+- EAN‑13 and ITF‑14 can be used to mark outer packages when the barcode does not need to carry any other information than the GTIN.

 Plain text information on outer packages

-If the supplier uses an article number other than a GTIN when communicating with customers, then the supplier’s article number should be printed on the outer package in plain text.
+If the supplier uses an article number other than a GTIN when communicating with customers, the supplier’s article number should be printed on the outer package in plain text.

 Transport packages and totes